 PandaDoc Employees Arrested in Belarus After Founders Protest Against Violence

-As recent events in Belarus have demonstrated, it is a common practice of the Belarusian government to oppress political opponents.
-In this case, the authorities have taken four completely innocent people hostage.
+Many Belarusian activists face prosecution and suppression as government tactics morph to help the current ruling political party stay in power.
+Recent events in Belarus have demonstrated that it is a common practice by Belarusian Government to oppress political opponents through false allegations.
+In this case, to silence PandaDoc’s founder and to stop his initiative, the authorities have taken four completely innocent people hostage.

 - Yulia Shardyko, Accountant